bkdhorajiya/String-Calculator-Kata-TDD/README.md

 # String-Calculator-Kata-TDD

--> It is Incubyte assessment test.
+-> This is Incubyte assessment test.

 -> Code is written in java using TDD by making use of Junit.